EasyPost/easy-ui/documentation/decisions/008_use_tsdoc.md

 ---
 status: Accepted
-date: 2023-02-28
+date: 2023-03-28
 deciders: stephenjwatkins, OskiTheCoder, ldewald
 ---

-# Use TSDoc to document components
+# Use TSDoc to document components for developers

 ## Context and Problem Statement

+Component library documentation comes in many forms.
+Typically, a thorough level of documentation for components are communicated on design system websites.
+While this is an important channel of communication for stakeholders in general, it's helpful to provide standardized documentation closer to implementors.

+Apart from increasing awareness of a component's intent to developers, it's important to ensure that critical metadata is standardized across the project.
+Details such as the lifecycle state of a component is information important to mark and surface in appropriate channels.

-Easy UI needs to communicate important information about its components to developers.
+Easy UI needs to facilitate communicating intent-of-use and critical lifecycle state to implementors of the library.

 ## Decision Drivers